 Due to safety requirements, access restrictions and regular movement of materials by heavy machinery, weed management on waste rock and active 'operational' areas has not occurred historically.
-The planned bulk material movement and construction of the waste rock final landform over the coming years will introduce considerable disturbance to current weed populations and has the potential to spread weeds across the final landform surface.
+The planned bulk material movement and construction of the waste rock final landform over the coming years will introduce considerable disturbance to current weed populations and has the potential to spread a seed bank of weeds across the final landform surface.
 Conversely, it could bury much of the weed seed bank to depths that would make the seeds unviable.
 For example, some existing weed populations will require treatment prior to disturbance, some may be carefully scalped and disposed, and for others there may be opportunity to bury beneath backfill.

-For the Stage 13.1 and Pit 1 research trials, weed populations within 200 m of proposed planting areas were treated in the preceding seasons.
+To reduce the likelihood of an established weed seed bank on Stage 13.1 and Pit 1 research trials, weed populations within 200 m of proposed planting areas were treated in the preceding seasons.
 These areas were termed 'weed buffer zones', with the purpose being to reduce movement of weed seed onto planting areas.
-The inclusion of previously unmanaged waste rock areas into annual weed control programs will help to maintain a similar approach for future planting areas.